qri-io/website/content/docs/integrating-qri/r-studio.md

 ## Saving an R dataframe to a new qri dataset

 After filtering, mutating, and summarizing, you may have a new dataframe to share with the world.
 You could export a CSV, but where would you put it?
-Github maybe, but qri is a better option for publishing versioned datasets.
+Let's see how to turn a dataframe into a new qri dataset, where it can be easily versioned and pushed to qri.cloud.

 First, let's define another helper function, `saveQriDataset()`.
 It writes the dataframe to a CSV and then calls `qri save`.